 Chief Engineering Officer

 The Chief Engineering Officer is the Corporation’s Chief Technical Adviser on all matters pertaining to parochial roads, the physical assets (properties) of the Corporation, equipment and vehicles.
 His role in supervising building development in the parish is direct and robust.
 Building (field) officers, under his direction, carries out building inspections, serves stop notices and enforces all building development laws.
 His role is very important in regulating the parish's built environment as his intervention is critical in preventing ad-hoc expansion of the building stock in the parish.
 The Chief Engineering Officer is trained in Construction Management and Civil Engineering.
-The Clarendon Municipal Corporation's Acting Chief Engineering Officer is Mr. Davian Byfield
+The Clarendon Municipal Corporation's Chief Engineering Officer is Mr. Davian Byfield.

 Chief Financial Officer (CFO)

-Inspector of the Poor (IP)
+Inspector of Poor (IP)

 Matron, Clarendon Infirmary

 The head of the Clarendon Infirmary, the Municipal Corporation’s residential care facility for poor and destitute persons, is the Matron or Administrator.
 The matron is responsible for ensuring the comfort, physical and psychological welfare of the residents.
 The matron is a registered nurse (RN) with at least 2-3 years nursing experience and has successfully completed a Board of Supervision exam in poor relief administration.
 Together with this training the matron’s job is one that requires a great deal of compassion for the poor and an aptitude to work with the socially deprived.
-The Clarendon Infirmary's current Matron is Mrs. Joyce Anderson.
+The Clarendon Infirmary's current Matron is Ms. Joan Thompson.

 Commercial Services Manager (CSM)